rpadmanabhan/rust-practice/minigrep/README.md

-## Pretty much the same implementation of the Rust Book's minigrep project.
+## My clone of the Rust Book's minigrep project.

-My addition: I added the option to do KMP string search by indexing the pattern once.
+My addition: I added the option to do KMP string search by indexing the pattern only once.

 ``` Bash
 # Case sensitive search